sad-pixel/wtfhttpd/README.md

 Templates use jinja2 syntax, and can be anywhere in the webroot.

-A built-in status page is available at `/\_wtf` to view server statistics like uptime and the number of discovered routes.
+A built-in status page is available at `/_wtf` to view server statistics like uptime and discovered routes.

 ## Additional Functions